Karen Bass (writer)

-Karen Bass (born 1962 in High Prairie, Alberta) is a Canadian writer of young adult fiction.
-Her 2017 novel Graffiti Knight won the Canadian Library Association Young Adult Book Award and Geoffrey Bilson Award.
+Karen Bass (born 1962) is a Canadian writer of young adult fiction.
+Her 2014 novel Graffiti Knight won the Canadian Library Association Young Adult Book Award and Geoffrey Bilson Award.
 Her 2015 novel Uncertain Soldier also won the Geoffrey Bilson Award.

 Biography

-Bass was born in 1962 in High Prairie, Alberta and grew up on a farm.
+Bass was born in 1962 in High Prairie, Alberta, and grew up on a farm.
 After attending the University of Alberta, she received a degree in psychology from the University of Victoria.
 In 2012, she was the writer-in-residence for the Peace region in Alberta.

 Later, Bass managed a library in northwest Alberta for sixteen years before committing to writing full-time.
 In 2017, Bass moved to Hamilton, Ontario with her husband.
 Although she focuses on writing full-time, she also volunteers at the Hamilton Public Library.
 She is a member of the Canadian Society of Children's Authors Illustrators & Performers, Writers' Union of Canada, and Writers Guild of Alberta.